massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_07_lab_ak.md

         PublicClientApplicationBuilder
         ```

-    1. Update the previous line of code by adding an additional line of code to use the **[Create()](https://docs.microsoft.com/dotnet/api/microsoft.identity.client.publicclientapplicationbuilder.create)** method of the **PublicClientApplicationBuilder** class passing in the **_clientId** variable as a parameter:
+    1. Update the previous line of code by adding another line of code to use the **[Create()](https://docs.microsoft.com/dotnet/api/microsoft.identity.client.publicclientapplicationbuilder.create)** method of the **PublicClientApplicationBuilder** class, passing in the *_clientId* variable as a parameter:

         ```
         PublicClientApplicationBuilder
             .Create(_clientId)
         ```

-    1. Update the previous line of code by adding an additional line of code to use the **[WithAuthority()](https://docs.microsoft.com/dotnet/api/microsoft.identity.client.abstractapplicationbuilder-1.withauthority)** method of the base **[AbstractApplicationBuilder<>](https://docs.microsoft.com/dotnet/api/microsoft.identity.client.abstractapplicationbuilder-1)** class passing in the enumeration value **[AzureCloudInstance.AzurePublic](https://docs.microsoft.com/dotnet/api/microsoft.identity.client.azurecloudinstance)** and the **_tenantId** variable as parameters:
+    1. Update the previous line of code by adding another line of code to use the **[WithAuthority()](https://docs.microsoft.com/dotnet/api/microsoft.identity.client.abstractapplicationbuilder-1.withauthority)** method of the base **[AbstractApplicationBuilder<>](https://docs.microsoft.com/dotnet/api/microsoft.identity.client.abstractapplicationbuilder-1)** class, passing in the enumeration value **[AzureCloudInstance.AzurePublic](https://docs.microsoft.com/dotnet/api/microsoft.identity.client.azurecloudinstance)** and the *_tenantId* variable as parameters:

         ```
         PublicClientApplicationBuilder